Tranzakt/.github/profile/README.md

 ## Current Projects

 * Laravel Tranzakt - a GUI-based low-/no-code code generator for Laravel.
-Will have Runtime and Development packages.
+Will have Runtime and Development packages, and possibly a separate documentation repo to generate a documentation / help web site
 * softDeletesUnique - a Laravel extension to allow use of Unique indexes for softDelete models.
 * PHP xrange - a like-for-like generator replacement for the PHP `range` function when used with `foreach` statements